Nagarjun-07/ClinLogix/README.md

 # Mediatlas - end to end Healthcare Education logbook System

-Mediatlas is a modern, enterprise-grade healthcare education system designed for medical education.
+Mediatlas is a modern, enterprise healthcare education system designed for medical education.
 It bridges the gap between students, clinical preceptors, and institutional administrators by providing a seamless interface for tracking clinical rotations, patient encounters, and educational competencies.

 The platform replaces traditional paper logbooks with a real-time, digital solution that ensures data accuracy, strictly enforces privacy standards, and provides actionable insights into student performance.